“Sometimes it is vital to get out and work with humans.”

-Posted 12th Apr 11 by Tom in News
+Posted 12th Apr 11 by in

 I was the standard mechanically oriented child, taking things apart, playing a lot with Lego and Meccano, customising bicycles.
 Interest in robotics is simply a grown-up continuation of this area of interest.